 The incidence of stress and depression can be very high for the LGBT, with an incidence rate of around 30 to 60 percent that is 1.5 to 2.5 higher than that of non-LGBT members.
 The amount of stress that they receive can be enormous, and they are exposed to it whether they go.

 Around 70% of the LGBT experience feelings of worthlessness, while approximately 95% have sleep problems due to stress.
+This report is can also be read on a website like whattoexpect.com.
 The amount of pressure they receive can damage their mental health, making them prone to more disorders.
 They have a higher incidence of drug use, risky behavior such as drunk driving, and suicide.
 As will be shown later, several factors contribute to the vulnerability of LGBT members to mental health disorders such as stress and depression.

 Stressors For The LGBT